Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Majorana Zero Modes In Graphene Strips

 \section{Majorana Zero Modes In Graphene Strips}

 Majorana zero modes useful for topological quantum computation are distinguished by the following features: (a) zero-energy protected by the superconducting spectral gap, (b) a non-zero Majorana polarization, and (c) localized wave functions at the edges or ends of the graphene strip.
 In the following subsections, we investigate topological superconductivity in graphene strips with armchair, zigzag, and square geometries.
 True Majorana modes are identified using the three criteria outlined above, after which we examine how disorder modifies their stability.
 To assess robustness, we consider three disorder regimes: (i) weak disorder with 20 impurities ($\mathcal{Z}=20$) and $V_0=1.0$, (ii) moderate disorder with 50 impurities ($\mathcal{Z}=50$) and $V_0=1.0$, and (iii) strong disorder with 150 impurities ($\mathcal{Z}=150$) and $V_0=1.5$.
 Representative spatial profiles of the disorder potential are shown in Fig.~\ref{fig:potential_profile}.
 In contrast to the simple one-dimensional nanowire, where the criterion $h>\sqrt{\mu^2+\Delta^2}$ sharply defines the topological region, the corresponding phase structure in finite graphene strips is more intricate, non-universal, and geometry-dependent.
 Furthermore, multiple overlapping polarization triangles are observed in the phase diagram as $h$ and $\mu$ are varied, which is a generic feature of multiband systems~\cite{sedlmayr2015visualizing,sedlmayr2016majorana,kaladzhyan2017majorana,kaladzhyan2017formation}.
 As the bandstructure varies upon changing parameters, one or more bands cuts across the chemical potential causing the appearance and disappearance of topologically protected Majorana bound states.
+To systematically identify candidate Majorana zero modes in the different graphene geometries, we employ a hierarchical diagnostic procedure combining polarization, spectral, and real-space information.
+For each geometry, Figs.~\ref{fig:A_X}, \ref{fig:Z_Y}, and \ref{fig:S_Z}(a) provide two-dimensional scans of the representative Majorana polarization over the chemical-potential and Zeeman-field parameter space, which serve as an initial screening tool to locate regions where low-energy states acquire appreciable Majorana-like character.
+The representative chemical potentials selected for further analysis are indicated in these phase diagrams by horizontal black dashed-dotted lines.
+Guided by these maps, we examine the corresponding low-energy spectra and regional polarizations as a function of magnetic field in Figs.~\ref{fig:A_X}, \ref{fig:Z_Y}, and \ref{fig:S_Z}(b,c).
+This second step allows us to identify gap closings/reopenings, isolated near-zero-energy modes, and the persistence of finite polarization.
+Finally, for selected parameter points within these candidate regions, the real-space probability distributions shown in Figs.~\ref{fig:A_X_wf}, \ref{fig:Z_Y_wf}, and \ref{fig:S_Z_wf} are analyzed to distinguish opposite-edge localized states consistent with Majorana bound states from trivial bulk-localized, single-edge, or partially separated Andreev bound states.
+Throughout this work, no single observable is used in isolation; rather, the conclusions are based on the combined consistency of these complementary diagnostics \cite{karoliya2025majorana}.